Windows Installer properties are used during the installation process.

 the users of that machine.

-- Per-machine if user is administrator, per-user
+- Per-machine if the user is an administrator, per-user

 otherwise - the application will be installed